thecochenille/mealybugJH/README.md

 ###sexratio.csv
 - Mother: letter assigned to each mother
 - Oviposition: day of oviposition after first oviposition (day 1)
-- NumberEggs: numer of eggs oviposited
+- NumberEggs: number of eggs oviposited
 - NumberMale: number of male embryos
 - NumberFemale: number of female embryos
 - NumberUnknown: number of embryos that could not be sexed